-The Alarm Log may be printed on a serial interface printer that is connected to the MX4m Serial Port.
-The log may also be sent to a host computer for storage or processing rather than a printer.
+The Alarm Log may be printed on a serial interface printer that is connected to the SX4m Serial Port and may also be sent to a host computer for storage or processing other than a printer.

 The Alarm Log can be cleared by pressing the ZOOM button.